Dr Nathan Broomhead

 - MMath (Hons) in Mathematics (Oxford University, 2004); Scholar of Merton College.

-This semester I am lecturing on the module:
+In the autumn semester I am a lecturer on the module:

 - Applied Mathematics (MATH058) for foundation year students.

 - Geometry and Algebra (MATH3604),